linkln33/jobmate2/src/components/ui/README.md

 # UI Components

 This directory contains reusable UI components that form the foundation of JobMate's design system.
-These components are built with accessibility, consistency, and flexibility in mind.
+These components are built with accessibility, consistency, and flexibility in mind, leveraging Tailwind CSS and Radix UI for a robust foundation.

-## Overview
+## Design System Overview

-The UI components in this directory are designed to be:
+JobMate's design system follows these core principles:

 1. **Reusable** - Components can be used across multiple pages and features
 2. **Consistent** - Components follow a unified design language
-3. **Accessible** - Components adhere to WCAG accessibility guidelines
+3. **Accessible** - Components adhere to WCAG 2.1 AA accessibility guidelines
 4. **Customizable** - Components accept props for styling and behavior variations
 5. **Performant** - Components are optimized for rendering performance
+6. **Responsive** - Components adapt to different screen sizes and devices
+7. **Dark Mode Compatible** - Components support both light and dark themes

+## Component Architecture

+Our UI components follow a layered architecture:

+1. **Primitive Components** - Low-level UI elements (buttons, inputs, etc.)
+2. **Compound Components** - Combinations of primitives (form fields, cards, etc.)
+3. **Pattern Components** - UI patterns for specific use cases (search bars, filters, etc.)
+4. **Page Components** - Full page layouts and templates

 ## Component Categories